Lángos getting fried in oil

 Interested in Hungarian cuisine?

 Why don’t you try all staple Hungarian foods on an informative food tour in downtown Budapest?
-Click here for more info.
+Click here for more info and discover the flavors of Hungarian cuisine.
+Don’t miss out on another popular Hungarian street food, the chimney cake (kürtőskalács).

 Q&A